-During the first nine months of 2023, we utilized cash generated from operations, temporary borrowings on our previous unsecured revolving credit facilities, and cash received from the sale of Company common stock through our at-the-market equity program to fund operations and capital investments.
+During the first nine three months of 2023, ended March 31, 2024, we utilized cash generated from operations and temporary borrowings on our previous unsecured revolving credit facilities and cash received from the sale of Company common stock through our at-the-market equity program to fund operations and capital investments.

-In future periods, management anticipates funding our utility plant needs through a relatively balanced approach between long term debt and equity.
+In future periods, management anticipates funding our utility plant needs through a relatively balanced approach between balance of long term debt and equity.